stas-sl/esphome-sound-level-meter/README.md

   # see your mic datasheet to find sensitivity and reference SPL.
   # those are used to convert dB FS to db SPL
-  # if omitted, dbFS will be reported
   mic_sensitivity: -26dB        # default: empty
   mic_sensitivity_ref: 94dB     # default: empty
   # additional offset if needed
   offset: 0dB                   # default: empty

   # for flexibility sensors are organized hierarchically into groups. each group
   # could have any number of filters, sensors and nested groups.
   # for examples if there is a top level group A with filter A and nested group B
   # with filter B, then for sensors inside group B filters A and then B will be
   # applied:
   # groups:
   #   # group A